sonamgupta1105/Tesla_Analytics/README.md

 Let's start analyzing !!

+Update on 03/27/2016: Clem has uploaded PROJECTTESLA.xlsx which has the analysis of Tesla's stock prices vs oil prices.
+It also has the report on the analysis.
+The file might be too big to see it on here, so you will need to download and then read it.

 Research question: The question we are trying to solve focuses on how Tesla's sales performance is affected by fuel prices.
 For this task, we established our null hypothesis to be fluctuations in fuel prices will not affect the sales performance whereas our alternate hypothesis is that the fuel pricess may affect the sales.

 We have the following data collected on which we plan to base our analysis upon: